Is that online service or print driver safe?

 A site not being secure is not a problem if it’s merely informational, but any site that accepts your money should be secure.

-And even if a website is legitimate, if it is not secure, it can still be risky to download something from it.
+Even if a website is legitimate, if it is not secure, it can still be risky to download something from it.
 A hacker can come in and swap out something you are about to download for an infected copy.
-Maybe 10 of your friends have been using the software and it was fine, but you could be the unlucky one who downloads it right after the hack occurs, before the site owner is alerted to the problem.
+Maybe ten of your friends have been using the software and it was fine, but you could be the unlucky one who downloads it right after the hack occurs, before the site owner is alerted to the problem.

 How do you know if a website is secure?

 Look in the address bar at the first letters of the site.
-For example: https://www.docusend.biz is secure because it starts with https, but https://www.go2mti.com/ is not secure, because it doesn't have the 's.'
+For example: https://www.docusend.biz is secure because it starts with https, but a website that begins with http:// is not secure, because it doesn’t have the ‘s.’

 We know that’s a lot to take in already, but stay with us…